Abruzzo and Molise walking tour Itinerary

 Day 2:

-This morning we will be taken on a guided tour of the centre of Rome finishing with a delicious lunch in a family-run in a cobble-stone lane in Trastevere.
-The rest of the afternoon and evening are free to explore the ‘Eternal City’.
+This morning we will be taken on a guided tour of the centre of Rome finishing with a delicious lunch.
+After this, the rest of the afternoon and evening are free to explore the ‘Eternal City’.
+(Lunch)

 Day 3